Skip to main content

 What is a case interview?

-Case interviews simply stated are real-time problem solving scenarios that aim to replicate the approach and types of interactions consultants have with clients.
-They typically take approx. 30-45 minutes in an interview setting (possibly longer when practicing).
+Case interviews are real-time problem-solving scenarios that aim to replicate the approach and types of interactions consultants have with clients.
+They typically take 30-45 minutes in an interview setting (longer when practicing).
 Examples of case questions include:

-• Sales of a popular movie theater chain are decreasing?
-What is causing the sales decrease?
+• Sales of a popular movie theater chain are decreasing.
+What is causing the sales to decrease?

-• A national nonprofit hoped that their annual campaign would continue to fund their efforts, however donations have decreased dramatically.
+• A national nonprofit hoped their annual campaign would continue to fund their efforts, but donations have decreased dramatically.
 What should the organization do to ensure they can continue providing support to the community across the US?

 • A national grocery chain is trying to determine whether it should eliminate more name brand products for its in-house brand.
 What would you recommend?

-These may seem like big questions, and ultimately there is not one correct response.
-What a consulting firm is hoping to learn from engaging with you in a case interview is how you analyze quantitative/qualitative information, think creatively about solutions, and present your ideas.
-Much of what you will do as a consultant requires skills and industry specific knowledge you will gain on the job.
-Preparing for the case interview process is about demonstrating your transferable skills and interest in learning how to work in the way that consultants help their clients each day.
+These may seem like big questions without one correct response.
+In the interview, a consulting firm is hoping to learn how you analyze quantitative/qualitative information, think creatively about solutions, and present your ideas.
+Much of what you will do as a consultant requires transferable skills; you can gain industry specific knowledge on the job.
+Preparing for case interviews is about demonstrating your transferable skills and interest in learning how to think and work like a consultant.

 Common types of cases